jaasonw/graphing-calculator/README.md

 Click the dots on the right to hide and show functions

-Supports trigonomic functions, inverse trigonomic functions, and the square root function sqrt()
+Supports trigonomic functions, inverse trigonomic functions, unary operator, and the square root function sqrt()